srikanthashish/meditation-visuals/README.md

 install.packages("gfonts")
 ```

-The <code>ffmpeg</code> Python library and overlaying <code>ffmpeg-python</code> wrapper is used to stitch the 6 fps animated visuals in a 3 × 3 tiled video mosaic MP4 file.
+The <code>ffmpeg</code> library and overlaying <code>ffmpeg-python</code> wrapper is used to stitch the 6 fps animated visuals in a 3 × 3 tiled video mosaic MP4 file.

-You can install the library using the following command in _bash_:
+You can install the library using the following command in bash:

 ```bash
 pip install ffmpeg